google/applied-machine-learning-intensive/v2/xx_misc/probability_and_statistics/slides.md

 <!--
 The conditional probability is what we calculated on the previous slide.

 Let's look at the joint probability in this example.
 Here we are saying we roll a 2 and a 3 (but we are not being particular about the order).
 So we could first roll a 2, then a 3 or vice versa.
 So the numerator is 2, which is the total number of ways to roll a 2 and a 3 (when order doesn't matter).
 The denominator is the total number of combinations for two rolls.
 That is, (1, 1), (1, 2), (1,3), ...
 (1,6), (2,1), (2,2), ...(2,6), ...
 (6,6).
 There are 36 = 6*6 total possibilities.
-Therefore, we compute the joint probaility of rolling a 2 and a 3 to be 2/36.
+Therefore, we compute the joint probability of rolling a 2 and a 3 to be 2/36.

 Finally, let's look at the probability that the sum is 5.
 From the previous slide we saw that the possible ways to have the sum = 5 are given by (1,4), (4,1), (2,3), (3,2).
 There are four possibilities out of the 36 total combinations for two rolls.
 Therefore, the probability that the sum equals 5 is 4/36.